mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	i| i c e a g d j f h b
 	j| j d f b h c i e g a

-Now, the way that Sage displays the group's cayley table may be a bit confusing.
-Instead of listing the elements themselves, Sage decides to encode the results alphabetically using the same ordering as the output of ``H.list()`` and ``D.list()``.
-In this example the encoding summarized in the following table.
+The way that Sage displays the group's cayley table may be a bit confusing.
+Instead of listing the elements themselves, Sage encodes the results alphabetically using the same ordering as the output of ``H.list()`` and ``D.list()``.
+The following table summarizes the encoding for this example.

 .. table:: Example encoding for `cayley_table()`